 Leveraging Cannabinoids for the Symptoms Associated with Nausea

-Medical News Today also reports cannabinoid drug Dronabinol as a treating medication for nausea, proving the plant properties work as effective as prescription drugs.
-Project CBD says that when given in small doses, the non-intoxicating cannabinoid CBD relates well with serotonin releasing receptors, easing nausea and vomiting.
+Medical News Today also reports cannabinoid drug Dronabinol as a treating medication for nausea, suggesting the plant properties work as effectively as prescription drugs.
+Project CBD says that non-intoxicating cannabinoid CBD binds to some types of serotonin receptors, easing nausea and vomiting.

 Author Stacey Kerr writes that after suggesting to her friend with breast cancer that a calibrated vaporizer and cannabis herb of a ratio of 2:1 CBD: THC would offer her ease from nausea she was experiencing due to chemotherapy.
-When Kerr got a phone call from her friend, she realized the crying she heard was of joy since her friend said, “it worked faster, better, and more completely” then what her oncologist prescribed.
+When Kerr got a phone call from her friend, she realized the crying she heard was of joy since her friend said, “it worked faster, better, and more completely” than the medication her oncologist prescribed.

 The American Cancer Society reported the benefits of marijuana concerning cancer.
 While “a number of small studies of smoked marijuana found that it can be helpful in treating nausea and vomiting from cancer chemotherapy,” and “a few studies have found that inhaled (smoked or vaporized) marijuana can be helpful treatment of neuropathic pain (pain caused by damaged nerves).”
 While medical cannabis continues to alleviate the uncomfortable signs of nausea caused by several conditions or diseases, many who suffer it for whatever reason have continued relief.